Composer Michael Pisaro

 Most of his music of the last several years is published by Timescaper Music (Germany).
 Two CDs of his work have been released by Edition Wandelweiser Records.
 He has performed many of his own works and those of close associates Antoine Beuger, Kunsu Shim, Jürg Frey and Manfred Werder, and works from the American experimental tradition, especially John Cage, Christian Wolff, Robert Ashley and George Brecht.

-For The Nature of Music series, Mr. Pisaro will perform and discuss two compositions, both involving field recording and live playback.
+For The Nature of Music series, Mr. Pisaro performed and discussed two compositions, both involving field recording and live playback.

 - Transparent City consists of field recordings (all from Los Angeles) and sine tones, with the composer playing electric guitar.

-- asleep, forest, melody, path will be played by Pisaro and the Other Minds Ensemble performing an aleatoric score alongside nature sound recordings played in canon with themselves.
-Featuring percussionist Michael Jones.
+- asleep, forest, melody, path was played by Pisaro and the Other Minds Ensemble performing an aleatoric score alongside nature sound recordings played in canon with themselves.
+The members of the Other Minds Ensemble at this performance were Michael Jones, Liam Herb, Wendy Reid, Randall Wong, Lula Asplund and Sally Decker.